rramadeu/Tutorials_File/TeachR/RTeachingTips.md

 If you are loading a data sheet, before load it, open in Excel and show it to your students.
 Navigate in it, explain the variables.
 Prefer standard `csv` formats.
-Then, load the sheet in R, check the `str()` function and double-check if you loaded correct with your students, convert to factor what is necessary, and give the `str()` again.
+Then, load the sheet in R, check it with `str()` function and double-check if you correctly loaded it with your students, convert to factor what is necessary, and show `str()` again.

 ## Don’t use obscure/low-used packages